Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

 ======

-This tool mirrors the weights from one side of the mesh to the opposite side (only mirroring along x-axis is supported).
+This tool mirrors the weights from one side of the mesh to the opposite side (only mirroring along X axis is supported).
 But note, the weights are not transferred to the corresponding opposite bone weight group.
 The mirror only takes place within the selected Vertex Group.